styler00dollar/VSGAN-tensorrt-docker/README.md

 # You can name it whatever you want, I just applied the same name as the dockerhub command
 DOCKER_BUILDKIT=1 docker build -t styler00dollar/vsgan_tensorrt:latest .
 # If you want to rebuild from scratch or have errors, try to build without cache
-# If you still have problems, try to uncomment "RUN apt-get dist-upgrade -y" in the Dockerfile and try again
 DOCKER_BUILDKIT=1 docker build --no-cache -t styler00dollar/vsgan_tensorrt:latest .
-# If you encounter 401 unauthorized error, pull an image manually, for example
-docker pull nvcr.io/nvidia/tensorrt:21.12-py3

 # run docker with the sh startup script (linux)
 sh start_docker.sh